ialbert/plac/README.md

 You will see several apparent errors, but this is right, since the tests are checking for several error conditions.
-The important thing is that you get at the a line like
+The important thing is that you get a line like

 `Executed XX tests OK`